dan-fritchman/Thesis/content.md

 ### (System)Verilog, VHDL, other Existing Dedicated HDLs

-The industry's primary, 80s-born digital HDLs Verilog and VHDL have more of the good stuff we want here - notably an open, text-based format, and a more reasonable level of parametrization.
+The industry's primary, 80s-born digital HDLs Verilog and VHDL have more of the good stuff we want here - notably an open, text-based format, and a more reasonable level of parameterization.
 And they have the desirable trait of being primary input to the EDA industry's core tools.
 They nonetheless lack the levels of programmability we desire.
 And they generally require one of those EDA tools to execute and do, well, much of anything.
 Parsing and manipulating them is well-renowned for requiring a high pain tolerance.
 Again Hdl21 sees these as export formats.
 Verilog is supported as a first-class target by the VLSIR export pipeline.

 ### Chisel

 Explicitly designed for digital-circuit generators at the same home as Hdl21 (UC Berkeley), [Chisel](https://www.chisel-lang.org/) [@chisel12] encodes RTL-level hardware in Scala-language classes.
 It's the closest of the alternatives in spirit to Hdl21.
 And it's a ways more mature.
 If you want big, custom, RTL-level circuits - processors, full SoCs, and the like - you should probably turn to Chisel instead.
-Chisel makes a number of decisions that make it less desirable for custom circuits, and have accordingly kept their designers' hands-off.
+Chisel makes a number of decisions that make it less desirable for custom circuits.

 The Chisel library's primary goal is producing a compiler-style intermediate representation (FIRRTL) to be manipulated by a series of compiler-style passes.
 We like the compiler-style IR, as evidenced by the content of Chapter 2.
 But custom circuits really don't want that compiler.
 The point of designing custom circuits is dictating exactly what comes out - the compiler _output_.
 The compiler is, at best, in the way.